Five Common Contracts to Know About

-There are plenty of different types of business contracts out there that work in varying ways.
-Some are simple while others are complicated, some revolve around people, other around things.
-How can you identify the different types so you know what you’re dealing with?
-Here are 5 examples of the common types of business contracts you should know about.
+There are plenty of different types of business contracts out there that work in various ways.
+Some are simple while others are complicated, some revolve around people, others around things.
+But how can you identify the different types so you know what you’re dealing with?

 One of the most common type of business contract, that any business should be familiar with, is a Bill of Sale contract.

+2– If you are going to hire employees for your company (let’s hope you are!) you will need to have an Employment Agreement.
 This type of contract legally sets out the terms and conditions of a person’s employment.
-This can include how much they will be paid, how many hours they’re expected to work per week, what kind of bonuses they can earn, and reasons for which they can be terminated.
+This can include how much they will be paid, how many hours they’re expected to work per week, what kind of bonuses they can earn and reasons that they can be terminated.

 3– If you have a product to sell, which seems like a fairly smart thing to do if you’re in business, then you will need a Licensing Contract.
 A Licensing Contract is an agreement that allows you to earn money from your invention or creation by allowing someone else to use it.
 This type of agreement can serve and an outline terms such as how much they will pay, restrictions of use, reproduction rights and exclusivity of the product.
 This is a great way to monetize your intellectual property when you need another person’s help to do so.

 4– When collaborating with others you should also make sure that you are legally covered by a Nondisclosure Agreement, which can be used for vendors, clients or potential employees.
 A Nondisclosure Agreement protects your confidential information and can give you the right to seek legal action if the other party discloses information covered by the agreement.